resilient-http/resilient.js/README.md

 #### Can I use a custom HTTP client instead of the embedded one?

-Of course you can do that.
-In browser environments this is a common premise, for example you need to use the custom HTTP client of the framework you are using in your application, or a custom library like zepto or jQuery that provides a well-know AJAX features
+Of course you can do it.
+In browser environments this is a common premise, for example you need to use the custom HTTP client of the framework you are using in your application, or a custom library like zepto or jQuery that provides a simple AJAX interface

-You could simple do that defining a function middleware with which all the HTTP communication will be handled
+You can do that defining a function middleware to act as proxy pattern to intercept and wrap all the HTTP traffic via the Resilient client

 ```js
 var client = Resilient({})